Facebook says it found new covert campaign to spread divisive political messages

 They ran about 150 ads for approximately $11,000 on Facebook and Instagram, paid for in U.S. and Canadian dollars, Facebook said.

+One of the events in question was a protest scheduled for Aug.
+10-12 and named “No Unite the Right 2 – DC,” counter-protesting a “Unite the Right” event in Washington scheduled for the same time, Facebook said.

-Senate Intelligence Chairman Richard Burr, R-N.C., and Warner told NBC News that they will be holding an open hearing with top executives from Facebook, Twitter and Google this fall.
-A source familiar with planning tells NBC News Facebook COO Sheryl Sandberg and Twitter CEO Jack Dorsey have confirmed their attendance for the hearing, which is expected to take place the first week of September.
+Sen. Richard Burr, R-N.C., the chairman of the intelligence committee, and Warner told NBC News that they will be holding an open hearing with top executives from Facebook, Twitter and Google this fall.
+A source familiar with its planning tells NBC News that Facebook's Sandberg and Twitter CEO Jack Dorsey have confirmed their attendance for the hearing, which is expected to take place the first week of September.
 Google’s CEO Sundar Pichai has yet to respond to a request to appear before the panel.

-The hearing comes as the Senate Intelligence Committee continues its investigation examining what role social media played in the 2016 election and how Russia used those platforms to influence voters.
+The hearing comes as the Senate Intelligence Committee is investigating what role social media played in the 2016 election and how Russia used those platforms to influence voters.

-This will be the second time the committee has asked representatives from the top social media and internet companies to testify before them.
-The panel questioned general counsels from all three companies last November in an open setting.
-Facebook and Twitter officials have also met with Senate Intel staffers last year.
+This will be the second time the committee has asked representatives from the top social media and internet companies to testify.
+The panel questioned general counsels from all three companies in a public hearing in November.
+Facebook and Twitter officials have also met with Senate intelligence staffers last year.

-The committee is also currently looking at how the Obama administration and FBI responded to the attacks by the Russians.
-They plan on wrapping up these investigations before delving into the final chapter of their Russia investigation: whether collusion occurred with the Trump campaign.
+The committee is also looking into how the Obama administration and FBI responded to the attacks by the Russians.
+They plan on wrapping up these investigations before delving into the final chapter of their inquiry: whether Moscow colluded with the Trump campaign.

-David Ingram and Alyssa Newcomb reported from San Francisco.
-Mike Memoli reported from Washington.
+David Ingram and Alyssa Newcomb reported from San Francisco, and Mike Memoli from Washington.
 Frank Thorp V contributed reporting from Washington.
+Michael Cappetta contributed reporting from New York.